ignacio-flores/income-under-the-carpet/README.md

 direct access to microdata is forbidden due to confidentiality agreements between LIS and national statistical offices.
 To work with it, you have to send them code via an interface.
 The STATA version is limited to retrieve information only from the log.
-The rationale is thus to orginse the information in the log as something that makes sense as a .csv file, to then be able to copypaste it and use the data ([`ccyy.csv`](Data/ccyy.csv) and [`ccyy2.csv`](Data/ccyy2.csv) in the `Data/` folder).
+The rationale is thus to organise the information in the log as something that makes sense as a .csv file, to then be able to copypaste it and use the data ([`ccyy.csv`](Data/ccyy.csv) and [`ccyy2.csv`](Data/ccyy2.csv) in the `Data/` folder).
 The do-file I used to retrieve the main survey data is [`0a_Lissy2019.do`](code/0a_Lissy2019.do),